BobDempsey/node-ts-express-template/README.md

 - Multiple requests in a single file
 - Inline response viewing

-See [tests/rest/README.md](tests/rest/README.md) for detailed usage instructions.
+See the comments in [tests/rest/requests.http](tests/rest/requests.http) for detailed usage instructions.

 #### Available Test Requests